Information-theoretic lower bounds for distributed function computation: Introduction and preview of results

-To this end, we start with a novel lower bound on the conditional mutual information (Lemma~\ref{lm:mi_lb_gen} in Section~\ref{sec:lb_cond_mi}) via a quantity we call the conditional \textit{small ball probability} (CSBP), which makes it possible to explicitly capture the influence of the joint distribution of the observations and the structure of the function of interest on the computation time.
-When the nodes wish to compute a linear function (the case studied in detail in Section~\ref{sec:comp_linear_fn}), the CSBP can be expressed in terms of so-called \textit{L\'evy concentration functions} \cite{Petrov_book}, for which tight estimates are available under various regularity conditions.
-In addition, the presence of the small ball probability in our bound highlights an operational similarity between distributed computation over noisy channels and distributed joint source-channel coding.
+is the \textit{conditional small ball probability} of $Z = f(W)$ given $W_\cS=w_\cS$.
+The conditional small ball probability quantifies the difficulty of localizing the value of $Z = f(W)$ in a ``distortion ball'' of size $\eps$ given partial knowledge about the value of $W$, namely $W_\cS = w_\cS$.
+For example, as discussed in Sec.~\ref{sec:comp_linear_fn}, when $f$ is a linear function of the observations $W$, the conditional small ball probability can be expressed in terms of so-called \textit{L\'evy concentration functions} \cite{Petrov_book}, for which tight estimates are available under various regularity conditions.